DEMOCRACY DIALOGUES

 PAST EPISODES

-Kicking off Season 6 of the Democracy Dialogues, and right on the heels of the U.S. election, we’re diving into one of the most pressing issues of our time: election interference and its impact on trust and participation.
-Led by series host Victoria Kuketz, this season launch brings together leading voices on democratic security.
+Resilient Democracies: Kicking off Season 6 of the Democracy Dialogues, and right on the heels of the U.S. election, we dove into one of the most pressing issues of our time: election interference and its impact on trust and participation.
+Led by series host Victoria Kuketz, this season launch brought together leading voices on democratic security.

-We’re honored to feature David Salvo, Catherine Corriveau, and Adam Barnes.
-Together, they’ll decode the latest tactics of interference, reveal the stakes of the 2024 elections in Canada, the U.S., and beyond, and discuss how resilient communities can counter these threats through a “whole of society” approach.
-Don’t miss this essential conversation on defending democracy—one community at a time.
+We were honored to feature David Salvo, Catherine Corriveau, and Adam Barnes.
+Together, they decoded the latest tactics of interference, reveal the stakes of the 2024 elections in Canada, the U.S., and beyond, and discuss how resilient communities can counter these threats through a “whole of society” approach.
+This is an essential conversation on defending democracy—one community at a time.